 Pedra da Gavea hike in Rio de Janeiro, Brazil

 The best and simultaneously most challenging hike that I have done in my life was the Pedra da Gavea in Rio de Janeiro.
 Why is it so challenging?
 Two reasons.
 One, it is Brazil.
 There are points when there is no particular path to follow or signs to indicate where to go, so you kind of have to wing it and hope for the best.
 Secondly, this hike is literally climbing up a mountain, so it is a constant asset, and scaling cliff-faces is necessary to get to the top (things I was not really aware of before I set off).

 Read More – Summer Guide Champery Switzerland

 At a moderate pace, you can reach the top in about 3 hours.
 In Rio in December, it often rains in the afternoon so we set off at about 7 am to make sure we would be able to get up and down before the rain started.

 Why is it the best hike I have done, you ask?
 Look at that view.
 I still can’t believe I made it high enough to see the entire city of Rio from above!

 Hiking in Cinque Terre – Italy

-Thank you for reading this post and for the lovely ladies who have contributed to this Hiking collaboration post.
+Thank you for reading this post ‘Travel Bloggers Share their favourite Hikes around the world Pt2′ and for the lovely ladies who have contributed to this hiking collaboration post.
 I hope it helped you to decide on what hiking adventure next to take.

-If you want some more inspiration or ideas for hiking routes, you can check out Travel Bloggers Share their favourite Hikes around the world Pt1
+Don’t forget you can also check out Travel Bloggers Share their favourite Hikes around the world Pt1, for more inspiration or ideas for hiking routes by bloggers.

 Remember that you need to get some good Hiking Boots before your next adventure.